Old v New: MW on Panasonic RF-085 and Qodosen DX-286 — with Antenna

 Once again I’ll be using my 20-ft (6.09m) wire up a tree (WUT) antenna and an earth ground rod.
 First stop: WHBG 1360 kHz, Harrisonburg, VA.
 This should be easy for the Panasonic, having done well on it before, and that was the case.
 The following video shows the two receiving the Harrisonburg station:

 What’s needed is a bigger challenge.
-There’s not many stations in the lower part of the MW band where I lived, so I took the two radios and tuned from 600 kHz down to 520 kHz.
+There are not many stations in the lower part of the MW band where I live, so I took the two radios and tuned from 600 kHz down to 520 kHz.
 It was no contest.
 The Qodosen DX-286 ran rings around my old Panasonic.
 The Panasonic band scan was slowed to make sure I didn’t skip anything.
 Since the Qodosen was set for a 10 kHz step, every click of the knob was already centered on the channel, and it went quickly.

 The Qodosen won in a landslide.
 Great MW radio with an external antenna.